Septic System Home Insurance: What's Covered and What Isn't

 Water Backup Coverage (Septic Backup Endorsement)

 This is the most critical add-on for homeowners with septic systems.
-When sewage or wastewater backs up from your septic lines into your home — flooding a basement, bathroom, or utility room — the resulting damage is not covered by a standard policy.
-Water backup coverage changes that.
+When sewage or wastewater backs up from your septic lines into your home, flooding a basement, bathroom, or utility room, the resulting damage is not covered by a standard policy.
+A water backup endorsement changes that.

 What It Covers Interior water damage, cleanup, personal property

-What It Doesn't Cover The septic tank/line repair itself
+What It Doesn't Cover The septic tank or line repair itself

 Service Line Coverage (Underground Line Endorsement)